klipspringr/wordle-cli/README.md

 ## Configuration

 To change the terminal colours, sharing emoji and other variables, save the file `config.ini.defaults` as `config.ini` and uncomment and edit the relevant lines.
 Colours are specified using ECMA-48 Select Graphic Rendition codes ([cheat sheet](https://i.stack.imgur.com/6otvY.png)).

-## Solving Wordle

-Using [Knuth's minimax algorithm for Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)#Worst_case:_Five-guess_algorithm) and a hardcoded first guess, Wordle can be won for all words on the official solutions list.
-The algorithm is seeded with the official list of valid _guesses_ (not solutions).
-This list is effectively available to human players as well, as the game rejects invalid words without using a guess.
-This repo contained a solver, but it was unnecessarily slow, so I've rewritten it and may release it in due course.